nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Acknowledgements**
-* https://ay2021s2-cs2103t-t12-4.github.io/tp/DeveloperGuide.html#endpoint-components {Documentation idea of splitting the Model component into 2}
+* https://ay2021s2-cs2103t-t12-4.github.io/tp/DeveloperGuide.html#endpoint-components {Documentation idea of splitting the Model component into 2, to prevent cramping of image}
 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 --------------------------------------------------------------------------------------------------------------------